SocketCluster/socketcluster/README.md

 SocketCluster lets you emit events in several ways:

-On the current session (this is the recommended way in case user has multiple open tabs):
+On the current session (this is the recommended way; accounts for multiple open tabs):
 ```js
 socket.session.emit('foo', eventData, callback);
 ```